pablodiste/data-store/README.md

 ## Features

 - Handles caching of fetched data automatically.
-- Allow listening for changes on the cache and fetching single values.
+- Allows listening to changes on the cache and making queries to single values.
 - It is built on coroutines.
 - Allows the integration of different fetcher sources and libraries.
-- Supports caches based on Room and Realm and allows any other caches.
+- Includes support for caches based on Room and Realm libraries but you can plug in other ones too.
 - Allows configuration of custom database queries (like DAOs)
 - Allows per-request cache expiration configuration.
 - Implements a way to limit multiple repeated calls to the same API.